gogetjax/madp-windows/README.md

-# madp-windows - StarCarft Boordwar Artificial Intelligence Multi-Agent Implementation
+# madp-windows - StarCraft Broodwar Artificial Intelligence Multi-Agent Implementation
 # Christopher Jackson (lmoxiel)
 #
 We implement the Joint Equlibrium-based Search for Policy (JESP) algorithm in StarCraft using the Broodwar API and compare it to a brute-force approach.
 (See "References" slide for links).